MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/relation-intel.md

 ![Use Drill through for Account Analysis and Individual Collaborator data](./images/ri-drill-through.png)

-* **Common error** - If you see an error similar to the following, you might not have the correct information copied for the Server and Database fields in Power BI.
+* **Power BI data error** - If you see an error similar to the following, you might not have the correct information copied for the Server and Database fields in Power BI.
 Repeat the steps in [Load the data and view the report](#load-the-data-and-view-the-report).

     ![Power BI error if no database and server data are linked](./images/ri-pbi-error.png)